UoMBioinfoSoc/UoMBioinfoSoc.github.io/ask-us.md

 Not a simple Q&A?
 Write to us at UoMBioinfoSoc@gmail.com

-If you haven't done so yet, you can also leave your thoughts when you [sign up](http://uombio.info/join/) to our internal announcements list.
-Let us know what level you're working at, and which topics you're hoping to learn about through our events.
+<small>If you haven't done so yet, you can also leave your thoughts when you [sign up](http://uombio.info/join/) to our internal announcements list.
+Let us know what level you're working at, and which topics you're hoping to learn about through our events.</small>

 <style type="text/css">